Erasmus+ Funding

 Semester abroad

-Current Erasmus+ funding rates worldwide from the winter semester 2024/2025 onwards (if enough scholarship funds are available):
+Current Erasmus+ funding rates worldwide in the academic year of 2025/2026 and the academic year of 2026/2027 (if enough scholarship funds are available):

 Albania